stephengarry2002/sciprog_24/README.md

 * Approximates the value of arctanh(x) between x = [-0.9,0.9] using Maclaurin series up to a certain percision specified by the user.

 * Compares this to a natural log approximation of arctanh(x) on the same interval.

+## Practical 6

+* Added on 30/10/2024

+* Writes a code to do matrix multiplication with a given matrix

+* Compiles this code in different ways

+* Compiles this code normally and seperatly by joining files together during compilation